-(a) (2 pt) For the following question, pick one of the two options to complete the statement and fill in the blank for that option.
+(a) (2 pt) Pick only one of the two options to complete the sentence, and fill in the blank for that option.

 "The percent of people in the 0-5 bin is two times the percent of people in the 5-18 bin."
 This quoted statement is